Making your HD channels work alongside your SD channels

 freeviewchannels file).
 The second parameter is only

 used for HD channels, and is the Freeview channel name of the equivalent SD channel.
-The third parameter is the path to the Freesat channel icon,
+The third parameter is the icon for the Freesat channel,

-and the forth parameter is the path to the channel icon for the SD channel version in cases where there are both HD and SD versions.
+and the forth parameter is the icon for the SD channel version in cases where there are both HD and SD versions.
 E.g.

 A sample file can be found here.